Housing Selection

 • Davidson Commons (Klein Hall, Saylor Hall, and Davison Hall) - Open for all returning students each unit requires a roommate group of 4 or 6 (based on suite size) for selection.
 A roommate group is required prior to selection.

-• Fraternity and Sorority (Ernsthausen Hall) - Members of fraternity and sorority life (or invited members) will be placed in housing by our office according to the roster and do not need to select housing on March 15.
+• Fraternity and Sorority (Ernsthausen Hall) - Members of fraternity and sorority life (or invited members) will be placed in housing by our office according to the roster and do not need to select housing.

 BW provides a variety of general housing options: